Off the Mark by Mark Parisi for March 06, 2021

 14. Missing large

-Prawnclaw about 3 years ago
+Prawnclaw over 3 years ago

 Doing a furniture removal once, asked the client for directions…. main street, turn left at the dance school, eventually got there and said I didn’t see the dance school, she replied “oh it’s not there anymore”.